Running A Travel Website While Working Full Time

 My point of all this grumbling, is YOU DO YOU BOO!
 You do what works for you!
 If you have to snooze that alarm and do a little meditating in a horizontal position - you do it.
 Set that alarm early, get those brain juices flowing.
 If you don't wake up right away, then you know you probably need to go to sleep a little earlier than you did the night before.

-My three big lessons from 2019 in running my website
+My three big lessons from running my website

 Map out your time, decrease your overhead time constraints and requirements, and take risks.
 These are my top three things that I keep in mind when trying to balance my time.